SmokinCaterpillar/pypet/README.md

 You can run all tests with `$ python all_tests.py` which can also be found under `pypet/tests`.
-You can pass additional arguments as `$ python all_tests.py -k --folder='myfolder/'` with `-k` to keep the hdf5 files created by the tests (if you want to inspect them, otherwise they will be deleted after the completed tests) and `--folder=` to specify a folder where to store the hdf5 files instead of the temporary one.
+You can pass additional arguments as `$ python all_tests.py -k --folder=myfolder/` with `-k` to keep the hdf5 files created by the tests (if you want to inspect them, otherwise they will be deleted after the completed tests) and `--folder=` to specify a folder where to store the hdf5 files instead of the temporary one.
+If the folder cannot be created the program defaults to `tempfile.gettempdir()`.

 ------------------------------------
 License
 ------------------------------------

 BSD, please read LICENSE file.

 ------------------------------------
 Legal Notice